bodrick/awesome/README.md

 *   [theraot/Theraot](https://github.com/theraot/Theraot) - Backporting .NET and more: LINQ expressions in .net 2.0 - nuget Theraot.Core available.
 *   [manuelroemer/IsExternalInit](https://github.com/manuelroemer/IsExternalInit) - A source code only package which allows you to use C# 9's init and record features in older target frameworks like .NET Standard 2.0 or the "old" .NET Framework by providing a polyfill for the IsExternalInit class.
 *   [Prowlarr/Prowlarr](https://github.com/Prowlarr/Prowlarr) - Prowlarr is an indexer manager/proxy built on the popular \*arr .net/reactjs base stack to integrate with your various PVR apps, supporting management of both Torrent Trackers and Usenet Indexers.
-*   [adamralph/minver](https://github.com/adamralph/minver) - 🏷 Minimalistic versioning using Git tags.
+*   [adamralph/minver](https://github.com/adamralph/minver) - 🏷 Minimalist .NET packages, developed by humans, for versioning software or content using Git tags.
 *   [TheAlgorithms/C-Sharp](https://github.com/TheAlgorithms/C-Sharp) - All algorithms implemented in C#.
 *   [reinforced/Reinforced.Typings](https://github.com/reinforced/Reinforced.Typings) - Converts C# classes to TypeScript interfaces (and many more) within project build.
 0-dependency, minimal, gluten-free
 *   [RolandPheasant/TailBlazer](https://github.com/RolandPheasant/TailBlazer) - A modern file tail utility based on Rx.Net which show cases reactive programming and Dynamic Data (see https://github.com/RolandPheasant/DynamicData)